telerik/kendo-ui-core/docs/aspnet-mvc/migration/widgets/combobox.md

 **Previous**

-    Not supported (when Ajax binding always autoBind: false)
+Not supported.
+During Ajax binding, the setting is always `autoBind: false`.

 **Current**